History of Ty Gibbs in Timeline

 2023: J. Love

-On October 16, 2024, it was announced that Gibbs would become a co-owner of Joe Gibbs Racing and will own the No. 54 Toyota Supra for the Xfinity Series starting in 2025.
+On October 16, 2024, it was announced that Ty Gibbs would become a co-owner of Joe Gibbs Racing and would own the No. 54 Toyota Supra for the Xfinity Series starting in 2025.

 2024: A. Pérez

-In 2024, Gibbs scored his first career pole at the Coca-Cola 600, and his second at Pocono.
+In 2024, Ty Gibbs scored his first career pole at the Coca-Cola 600, and his second at Pocono.
+He made the playoffs but was eliminated after the Round of 16, finishing the year fifteenth in the final point standings.

-Starting in 2025, Gibbs will own the No. 54 Toyota Supra for the Xfinity Series.
+In 2025, Ty Gibbs will become a co-owner of Joe Gibbs Racing and will own the No. 54 Toyota Supra for the Xfinity Series.